mshimizu-kx/devops_capstone/README.md

 ### 3. Deploy Application

 Now you have working kubernets cluster on AWS.
 Let's deploy the container we built above.
+Before executing a script, you need to complete two following notes.

+1. You need to change container image to your own one (`[your account name of Docker Hub]/kdb-hdb`) in `deploy_service.yml`.
+Also change S3 bucket name in `configmap.yml` to your bucket which contains HDB data.
+2. You need to create a file `.env` which contains your AWS access key and secret of your CLI in the source directory:

+        $ echo "your_AWS_access_key" | base64 > .env
+        $ echo "your_secret" | base64 >> .env
+        $ cat .env
+        encoded_your_AWS_access_key
+        encoded_your_secret

+Once you are ready, fire the application!🔥🔥🔥

 ```bash